top of page

-In recent months/weeks/days/hours, debates over who “deserves” to be part of this country or to access basic benefits like healthcare or citizenship have dominated headlines.
-From proposals to limit birthright citizenship to calls for slashing safety nets like Medicaid, these discussions often reveal a dangerous truth: many of our leaders make decisions based on whose lives, bodies, and futures they deem valuable.
+In recent weeks, debates over who deserves to be part of this country have dominated headlines.
+Discussions about limiting birthright citizenship and slashing safety nets like Medicaid reveal a dangerous truth: many leaders make decisions based on whose lives, bodies, and futures they deem valuable.

-Yet countless people working in the U.S. today live at the intersection of these debates.
-Policies that strip away healthcare, threaten immigration status, or redefine who is “deserving” do not exist in a vacuum; they ripple into workplaces, shaping who can participate fully and safely in the economy.
+Countless people in the U.S. today live at the intersection of these debates.
+Policies that strip away healthcare, threaten immigration status, or redefine who is “deserving” do not exist in a vacuum.
+They ripple into workplaces, shaping who can participate fully and safely in the economy.

 These contradictions show up everywhere:

-Companies praised diversity while staying silent about policies that target the very communities they claim to support.
+• Companies praised for their diversity often stay silent about policies that target the very communities they claim to support.

 This is the blueprint of our systems.
-And when inclusion is treated as an afterthought, a retrofit rather than a design principle, it reinforces the very exclusion it claims to address.
+When inclusion is treated as an afterthought, it reinforces the very exclusion it claims to address.

 Exclusion as a design principle is the disease.
 Inclusion as an add-on is the symptom.